 Have you ever dreamed of finding a buried treasure?
 Many of us have, but the reality is that not too many pirates’ chests are still waiting to be found.
 However, “treasure” can be defined in many ways.
-In the farm kitchen, cast-iron cookware is treasured by many.
+In the farm kitchen, cast iron cookware is treasured by many.

 Cast iron pots and pans have been used for hundreds of years; many have been passed down through generations.
-Today, many people don’t know how properly to care for, clean or refurbish cast-iron pots, making it possible for the savvy treasure hunter to find gems just waiting to be returned to use.
+Today, many people don’t know how properly to care for, clean or refurbish cast iron pots, making it possible for the savvy treasure hunter to find gems just waiting to be returned to use.

 Why Choose Cast Iron?

-Cast-iron cookware is versatile and durable.
+Cast iron cookware is versatile and durable.
 It can go from stovetop to oven and back again if necessary.
 It heats evenly and holds the heat well, making it excellent for browning meat or simmering stews and soups.
-A cast-iron griddle will yield fabulous pancakes and French toast.
+A cast iron griddle will yield fabulous pancakes and French toast.
 And, with a little bit of care and proper treatment, a cast iron pot’s surface will be as nonstick as modern cookware.

 Once you’ve found your rusty, filthy treasure and are ready to begin the restoration process, you need to do some work.
 Depending on what grimy problems you’re facing, you have several options to refurbish cast iron.
+(The video below covers the same basic steps as I do here.)

 Step 1: Burn Off Baked-On Mess